-Starting a business can be difficult.
-Equally difficult is expanding or relocating an existing business to another location.
-From financing requirements to legal considerations, it is important you educate yourself on the necessary steps you must follow in order to comply with local regulations and improve your chances for success.
+Although our mission is to facilitate the process for businesses interested in establishing in Puerto Rico, expanding or relocating an existing business to another location can be a challenging endeavor.
+From financing requirements to legal considerations, it is important you educate yourself on the necessary steps you must follow in order to comply with local regulations and improve your chances for success

 In order to facilitate your entry to Puerto Rico, we have provided the basic information needed to start doing business in Puerto Rico.
-While we believe the information provided can be of great help, we strongly encourage you to contact a legal expert to help you during this transition.
+Nevertheless, we strongly encourage you to contact a legal expert to help you during this transition.

 There are three alternatives in doing business: